War of 1812: Occupation of Maine

 Maine, then part of Massachusetts, was a base for smuggling and illegal trade between the United States and the British.
 Until 1813, the region was generally quiet except for privateer actions near the coast.
 In September 1813, the United States Navy's brig Enterprise fought and captured the Royal Navy brig Boxer off Pemaquid Point.

 On 11 July 1814, Thomas Masterman Hardy took Moose Island (Eastport, Maine) without a shot and the entire American garrison, 65 men of Fort Sullivan peacefully surrendered.
 The British temporarily renamed the captured fort "Fort Sherbrooke".
-In September 1814, John Coape Sherbrooke led 3,000 British troops from his base in Halifax, Nova Scotia in the "Penobscot Expedition".
+In September 1814, John Coape Sherbrooke led 3,000 British troops from his base in Halifax in the "Penobscot Expedition".
 In 26 days, he raided and looted Hampden, Bangor and Machias, destroying or capturing 17 American ships.
 He won the Battle of Hampden, with two killed while the Americans had one killed.
 Retreating American forces were forced to destroy the frigate Adams.

 The British occupied the town of Castine and most of eastern Maine for the rest of the war, governing it under martial law and re-establishing the colony of New Ireland.
 The Treaty of Ghent returned this territory to the United States.
 When the British left in April 1815, they took £10,750 in tariff duties from Castine.
 This money, called the "Castine Fund", was used to establish Dalhousie University in Halifax.
 Decisions about the islands in Passamaquoddy Bay were decided by joint commission in 1817.
 However, Machias Seal Island had been seized by the British as part of the occupation and was unaddressed by the commission.
 While kept by Britain/Canada, it remains in dispute to this day.

 Chesapeake campaign

 The strategic location of the Chesapeake Bay near the Potomac River made it a prime target for the British.
 Rear Admiral George Cockburn arrived there in March 1813 and was joined by Admiral Warren who took command of operations ten days later.
-Starting in March a squadron under Rear Admiral George Cockburn started a blockade of the mouth of the Bay at Hampton Roads harbour and raided towns along the Bay from Norfolk, Virginia to Havre de Grace, Maryland.
+Starting in March a squadron under Cockburn started a blockade of the mouth of the Bay at Hampton Roads harbour and raided towns along the Bay from Norfolk, Virginia to Havre de Grace, Maryland.
 In late April Cockburn landed at and set fire to Frenchtown, Maryland and destroyed ships that were docked there.
 In the following weeks he routed the local militias and looted and burned three other towns.
 Thereafter he marched to iron foundry at Principio and destroyed it along with sixty-eight cannons.

 On 4 July 1813, Commodore Joshua Barney, an American Revolutionary War naval officer, convinced the Navy Department to build the Chesapeake Bay Flotilla, a squadron of twenty barges powered by small sails or oars (sweeps) to defend the Chesapeake Bay.
 Launched in April 1814, the squadron was quickly cornered on the Patuxent River.
 While successful in harassing the Royal Navy, they could not stop subsequent British operations in the area.